zaki-binary/binary-static/README.md

 - Ruby, RubyGems
 - Node.js and NPM

-After you have made your code edits, you can run the Javascript and CSS minification by doing (as root):
+After you have made your code edits, you can run the Javascript and CSS minification by doing:

 - Go to project root
 - `gem install compass`
 - `npm install`
 - `npm install -g grunt-cli`
 - `grunt`
+- On separate terminal run `grunt connect` as root

 This will also automatically update the *gh-pages* branch containing the new minified deliverables.